-- The Seals & O-Rings pricing index spikes in the beginning of the first quarter after a steady fourth quarter of 2017. - There was a steady price increase from 2016 to 2017, and an increasily steeper increase from 2017 to 2018.
+- The Seals & O-Rings pricing index steadily increased in the beginning of the fourth quarter. - There was a steady price increase from 2016 to 2017, and a steeper increase from 2017 to 2018.

 Seals & O-Rings

 The indices above are derived from the Producer Price Index, published monthly by the U.S. Bureau of Labor Statistics, which measures the average change over time in selling prices received by domestic producers for their output.
 The prices included in the PPI are from the first commercial transaction for many products and some services.
 The data from the Producer Price Index tracks wholesale prices, making this index the best source of price trend data for wholesale distribution markets.